sdsc/gnucompiler-roll/README.md

 To build/install this roll you must have root access to a Rocks development machine (e.g., a frontend or development appliance).

+If your Rocks development machine does *not* have Internet access you must download the appropriate gnucompiler source file(s) using a machine that does have Internet access and copy them into the `src/gnucompiler` directory on your Rocks development machine.

 ## Dependencies

 yum install glibc-devel.i686

+The sdsc-roll must be installed on the build machine, since the build process depends on make include files provided by that roll.

 ## Building